Privacy Policy

 Legitimate interest in considering the data subject for recruitment.

 Personal data of our potential clients’ representatives or owners, of individuals who have attended an event organized by us and representatives of other interest groups.
 This data includes the name, position and contact information of the person.
-Marketing purposes, such as sending newsletters and other legal updates, inviting to seminars or other events organized by us.
+Marketing purposes, such as sending newsletters and other legal updates and invitations to seminars or other events organized by us.
 Legitimate interest in building relationships with persons who have attended an event organized by us and other interest groups.

 Consent, where consent has been requested and obtained.